GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 title: Use Keras models for batch predictions on AI Platform
 description: Learn about using Keras models for batch predictions on AI Platform.
 author: enakai00
-tags: AI Platform, TensorFlow, Keras, ML
+tags: TensorFlow, ML, machine learning
 date_published: 2020-02-01
 ---